 Kidnapped provides examples of:

-- Alcohol-Induced Idiocy: A very grim version: Mr. Shuan commits murder while under the influence of alcohol.
+- A very grim version: Mr. Shaun commits murder while under the influence of alcohol.

 - A less grim version: Alan, while under the influence of drink, convinces a very sick David to give him money for gambling.